CoEDL/elpis/docs/wiki/make-elpis-release.md

 ```

 Check that Elpis runs with the new image.
 The regular `docker run ...` [command](elpis-dev-recipe.md), used when developing, mounts a local state directory and a local copy of the Elpis repository for developer convenience.
 The following command doesn't mount a state directory or local copy of the Elpis repository.
-This ensures the docker container doesn't unintentionally include other libraries which may have been installed locally during development.
+This ensures the Docker container doesn't unintentionally include other libraries which may have been installed locally during development.

 ```
 docker run --rm --name elpis -p 5001:5001/tcp -p 6006:6006/tcp elpis-latest-test